Knallli/zfs-backup-scripts/README.md

 ## Features

+- **Unraid Optimized**: Specifically designed to backup data from a high-performance **Unraid ZFS Pool** to the slower, parity-protected **Unraid Array** (or unassigned devices).
+- **Zero-Downtime Consistency**: thanks to atomic ZFS snapshots, you do **not** need to stop Docker containers or VMs.
+Database integrity is preserved without downtime.
-- **3-2-1 Backup Strategy Ready**: Serves as an excellent bridge to move ZFS data to a non-ZFS storage (e.g., specific disks, unassigned devices, or remote servers) for your second or third backup copy.
+- **3-2-1 Backup Strategy Ready**: Serves as an excellent bridge to move ZFS data to a non-ZFS storage (e.g., specific disks, unassigned devices, or remote servers) for your second or third backup copy. **Offsite Ready**: The target directory contains standard files (not ZFS streams), so you can easily use tools like **Restic, Zerobyte, or Duplicati** to push this data to the cloud (the "1" in your strategy).
 - **Automated Snaps & Cleanups**: Automatically creates temporary ZFS snapshots for consistent backups and cleans them up afterwards.
 - **Delta Headers Only**: Uses ZFS snapshots to ensure only consistent file states are backed up.
 - **Nested Dataset Protection**: **(Critical Feature)** Specifically handles ZFS parents with nested children.
 It excludes child dataset paths during the parent's sync to prevent `rsync --delete` from accidentally wiping the child dataset's content in the backup target.
 Each child dataset is then backed up in its own iteration.